 Holacracy, the short version

-Under business as usual, our organizations operate under rigid hierarchies.
+Under business as usual, our organizations operate with rigid hierarchies.
 Too often, this leads to bottlenecks, disengagement, and wasted talent and creativity.
-Holacracy is a social technology and organizational structure that unleashes autonomy and creativity within organizations in order to make them more nimble, adaptive, and ultimately more productive.
+Holacracy is a social technology and organizational structure that unleashes autonomy and creativity within organizations in order to make them more nimble, adaptive, and ultimately more effective.
 It eschews hierarchies in favor of a series of interconnected yet autonomous “circles.”

 Holacracy, the longer version

 The modern workplace can be mind-numbingly sterile and deflating.
-We all have our stories of the soul-sucking corporate job or the non-profit job that failed to meet our expectations.
-You had that great idea, but it got eaten up whole by the bureaucracy or by a skeptical manager.
-Just do as you are told!
-Without a real opportunity to use our creativity, we disengage.
-Instead of looking to make a contribution, we start looking simply to get by and get paid.
+We all have our stories of the soul-sucking corporate job or the non-profit job that failed to meet our high-minded ideals.
+You had that great idea, but it got chewed up and spit out by the bureaucracy or by a skeptical manager who wants to be the one with the good idea.
+This can have a number of damaging effects.
+Our organizations miss out on good ideas.
+As individuals, when we aren't able to unleash our creativity or lose faith in our bosses, we disengage.
+Instead of looking to make a real contribution, we look simply to get by and get paid.

 More and more, organizations are looking to holacracy to radically rethink how they manage and structure their work.